big-unibo/stream-profiling/README.md

     - The object [Settings](algorithm/src/main/scala/it/unibo/big/streamprofiling/algorithm/utils/Settings.scala) defines default parameters from a configuration file "application.conf" located in the resources folder.
 - [Metrics](algorithm/src/main/scala/it/unibo/big/streamprofiling/algorithm/Metrics.scala) contains the definition of metrics used to evaluate the results of clustering.

+In the folder [bash](algorithm/src/main/bash/it/unibo/big/streamprofiling) there are scripts for running tests and generating graphs.

+In the folder [python](algorithm/src/main/python/it/big/unibo/streamprofiling) there are some python scripts:
+- For generating the graph [paper](algorithm/src/main/python/it/big/unibo/streamprofiling/paper)
+- For compute the elbow method [kmeans](algorithm/src/main/python/it/big/unibo/streamprofiling/algorithm/kmeans) This file is used from Scala code in order to find the best k value for the kmeans algorithm.
 ## Generator
 The [generator](generator/src/main/kotlin/it/unibo/big/streamprofiling/generator) folder contains all the necessary classes.